MEDIA CONTACTS:

-Horse slaughter happening with horrifying regularity in South Florida, worse than reported.
-SFSPCA calls for special investigative unit, pledges help to find perpetrators.
+Horse slaughter a regular, horrifying reality in South Florida, worse than reported SFSPCA calls for special investigative unit, pledges help to find perpetrators

 “We are sickened and outraged, but sadly not shocked by Thunder’s slaughter,” said Kathleen Monahan, president of South Florida SPCA.
 “Horses being stolen and butchered for their meat happens with horrifying regularity in South Florida now, and we must fight back against those who commit these crimes.
 I will personally follow up with police and commit resources from our Legal Task Force to find these perpetrators and bring them to justice,” asserted Monahan.